DAIRLab/dairlib/director/scripts/README.md

                              be extracted.
 The other 3 indices will be the ones that follow this in sequance.
 For example, if this was 0 then the others will be 1, 2, 3.

+         While the specified LCM message determines the orientation of the axes to draw, the location of the axes needs to also be known.
+The origin of the axes is determined in the same manner as a kinematic point, by specifying "frame" and "point" fields.

         "frame": The particular body part on which the user wants to draw the axis
         "point": The location within the body part's context